hyperledger/indy-hipe/text/dkms/dkms-v4.md

 - The authorization policy has a unique address on the ledger.
 - Each of the identity owner's agents has a secret value.
-- The agent makes a blinded commitment to the secret value,
+- The agent makes a blinded commitment to the secret value.
-- then makes another blinded commitment to both the first commitment and the policy address.
+- The agent then makes another blinded commitment to both the first commitment and the policy address.
 - The first commitment is stored in the PROVE section of the authorization policy.
-- The second commitment is stored by the ledger in a global registry.
+- The second commitment is stored by the ledger in a global registry (shared by all identity owners, or at least a large number of them, for herd privacy).

 When an agent is granted PROVE authorization, by adding a commitment to the agent's secret value to PROVE section of the authorization policy, the ledger adds